Noise levels in an office

 Safe noise levels in an office

-The answer is a little nuanced.
-A safe noise level in an office is the same as a safe noise level for any workplace, which is an average of 85 dB(A) over an eight hour period however I have never seen an office which meets this noise level.
+A safe noise level in an office is the same as a safe noise level for any workplace, which is an average of 85 dB(A) over an eight hour period however I have very rarely seen an office which meets this noise level.

 What people are often referring to is issues such as the sound of nearby industrial machinery permeating the office or sounds of copiers or printers or design tables etc. within the office itself.
-I have never seen these noises be present to such an extent that they are dangerous, but many people certainly find them highly irritating.
+It is extremely rare for these noises be present to such an extent that they are dangerous, but many people certainly find them highly irritating.

 Irritating noise is not synonymous with dangerous noise.